 Enjoy these five fantastic armbar MMA submissions in ONE Championship

-The armbar submission is an essential Brazilian jiu-jitsu submission that hyperextends the elbow joints after creating strict and tight arm control.
+The armbar is an essential Brazilian jiu-jitsu submission that hyperextends the elbow joints after creating strict and tight arm control.

 The closed guard armbar, mounted armbar, side control armbar, and straight Armbars are among the best armbar technique variations you should learn.